• Home

 renee.therapy@gmail.com

-Renee is a Jungian analyst in private practice in Phoenix, Arizona and a graduate of the Inter-Regional Society of Jungian ANalsysts.
-She has been a practicing psychotherapist for over 27 years and enjoys psychoanalytic research in politics, culture, alchemy, and
+Renee is a Jungian analyst in private practice in Phoenix, Arizona and a graduate of the Inter-Regional Society of Jungian Analysts.
+She has been a practicing psychotherapist for over 27 years and enjoys psychoanalytic research in politics, culture, alchemy, an

 renee.therapy@gmail.com

-Renee is a Jungian analyst in private practice in Phoenix, Arizona and a graduate of the Inter-Regional Society of Jungian ANalsysts.
+Renee is a Jungian analyst in private practice in Phoenix, Arizona and a graduate of the Inter-Regional Society of Jungian Analysts.
 She has been a practicing psychotherapist for over 27 years and enjoys psychoanalytic research in politics, culture, alchemy, and infant development.
-She is a Training Analyst and member of the Chinese American Psychoanalytic Society, and a member of the I-RSJA, the International Association of Jungian Studies and the American Psychological Association, Chapter 39.
+She is a Training Analyst and member of the Chinese American Psychoanalytic Society, and a member of the Inter-Regional Society of Jungian Analysts, the International Association of Jungian Studies and the American Psychological Association, Chapter 39.
+Her book, Archetypal Nonviolence: King, Jung and Culture through the Eyes of Selma was published by Routledge in 2020.

 donnacozort@sbcglobal.net